tradestatistics/documentation/docs/03-datasets.md

 The advantage of the API over https download is that you can filter what to obtain and also access some additional tables.

-To obtain exactly the same data as with compressed files, please refer to \@ref(yrpc).
+To obtain exactly the same data as with compressed files, please refer to \@ref(yrpc-year-reporter-partner-and-commodity).

 If you use R you'll need `jsonlite` package.